paulcheeba/weather-reports/README.md

 ### How to use Weather Reports:

 After you have dragged the macro to your hotbar, click it!
 You will be presented with multiple regions to choose from.
 Each region has four seasons that you will be prompted to choose from.
 Selecting a season rolls its specific series of roll-tables and outputs the results to chat, and at the same time sends those same details to Simple Calendar for tracking the event and its duration.
-(Simple Calendar is not required to use this module but is highly recommended to get the complete Weather Reports experience).

 ![image](https://user-images.githubusercontent.com/75949480/227755565-09dc888e-f490-4954-ad8c-88f2d2682c89.png)